Substra/substra/references/sdk_schemas.md

 - name: str
 ```

-## AlgoSpec
+## FunctionSpec
-Specification for creating an algo
+Specification for creating an function

 note : metadata field does not accept strings containing '__' as dict key
 ```text